Incompatibility as a resource for programmable quantum instruments: Introduction

 \subsection{Organization of the paper}

-With this background and motivation in hand, we now conduct our resource-theoretic analysis of instrument incompatibility in terms of non-simplicity of programmable instrument devices (PIDs) in more detail.
+With this background and motivation in hand, we now conduct our resource-theoretic analysis of instrument incompatibility in terms of nonsimplicity of PIDs in more detail.
 The rest of the paper is organized as follows.

-In Sections~\ref{sec:device} and \ref{sec:simulation}, we establish the basic pieces of our resource theory framework.
-We first review the traditional concept of measurement incompatibility and its resource theory in Sections~\ref{sec:PMD} and \ref{sec:simulation-PMD}.
+In Secs.~\ref{sec:device} and \ref{sec:simulation}, we establish the basic pieces of our resource theory.
+We first review the traditional concept of measurement incompatibility and its resource theory in Secs.~\ref{sec:PMD} and \ref{sec:simulation-PMD}.
 Then we extend the present theory to incorporate the more general concept of incompatibility between quantum instruments.
-Specifically, we formally introduce simple (free) versus non-simple (resourceful) PIDs and the physical distinction between them in Section~\ref{sec:PID}.
-We then propose a class of (free) transformations between PIDs, which is incompatibility-non-increasing and has a clear operational meaning, in Section~\ref{sec:simulation-PID}.
+Specifically, we formally introduce simple (i.e., free) versus nonsimple (i.e., resourceful) PIDs and the physical distinction between them in Sec.~\ref{sec:PID}.
+We then propose a class of free transformations between PIDs, which is incompatibility-nonincreasing and has a clear operational meaning, in Sec.~\ref{sec:simulation-PID}.

-In Section~\ref{sec:relationship}, we focus on discussing and discovering the relationships between PID non-simplicity, steering, and traditional measurement incompatibility.
-We explicate the spatio-temporal correspondence between channel steering and PIDs in Section~\ref{sec:steering}.
-Then we generalize the concept of steering-equivalent observables to the scenario of channel steering in Section~\ref{sec:SEM}, and in doing so we derive a monotonicity theorem that signifies a fundamental connection between the resource theory of PID non-simplicity and that of measurement incompatibility.
+In Sec.~\ref{sec:relationship}, we focus on discussing and discovering the relationships between PID nonsimplicity, steering, and traditional measurement incompatibility.
+We explicate the spatiotemporal correspondence between channel steering and PIDs in Sec.~\ref{sec:steering}.
+Then we generalize the concept of steering-equivalent observables to the scenario of channel steering in Sec.~\ref{sec:SEM}, and in doing so we derive a monotonicity theorem that signifies a fundamental connection between the resource theory of PID nonsimplicity and that of measurement incompatibility.